samwaterbury/psychic-disco/README.md

 The goal of this competition was to identify and segment salt deposits in seismic images.
-The data includes (1) the seismic images, (2) masks showing the portions of the training images containing salt, and (3) the depths at which each image was taken.
+The data includes (1) the seismic images, (2) masks showing the portions of the training images containing salt, and (3) the depths at which each of the images were taken.
 For an in-depth explanation of the contest, see the official
 [Kaggle page](https://www.kaggle.com/c/tgs-salt-identification-challenge).